 - Commitment – Head coaches want assistants that truly want to be at the school they’re coaching at and have a 100% commitment to the program.
 Anything less is cheating the team.

 That may seem like a lot, but that’s honestly not even scratching the surface.
-Assistants have to be willing and able to accept the roles that the head coach gives them and give their full commitment to it.
+When you’re coaching basketball as an assistant, you have to be willing and able to accept the roles that the head coach gives you and give your full commitment to it.
 It’s not an easy job being a high school assistant, but it can be extremely rewarding if you give it the proper energy and focus.

 Becoming a High School Basketball Head Coach